Sharing Nudes

 Prevention

 How we respond to these incidents – including incidents of ‘low-level’ harmful sexual behaviour – directly affects the culture of the setting.
-If handled poorly, it can normalise unsafe and unhealthy behaviours that enables child-on-child abuse and may prevent other children and young people from speaking out.
+If handled poorly, it can normalise unsafe and unhealthy behaviours that enable child-on-child abuse and may prevent other children and young people from speaking out.

 • Explain the risks of sharing nudes and semi-nudes.